smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 ## Screen Transition Warping
 Certain screen transitions will move Rosella a certain amount of distance instantly.
 Routes can leverage these to reduce walking distance.
+See the full game map for their locations.

 ## Quick Save
 Hit F5 then ENTER to save over the most recent file saved to.
 Activate function lock if your keyboard doesn't have dedicated function keys.